Kyambogo University

 Kyambogo University (KYU) is a public university in Uganda.
-It is one of the largest and prestigious University in Uganda and is among the eight public universities and degree-awarding institutions in the country with the motto, "Knowledge and Skills for Service."
+It is one of the largest universities in Uganda, and is among the eight public universities and degree-awarding institutions in the country.
+Its motto is "Knowledge and Skills for Service."

 History

-Kyambogo University was established in 2003 by the Universities and Other Tertiary Institutions Act 2001 by merging Uganda Polytechnic Kyambogo (UPK), the Institute of Teacher Education, Kyambogo (ITEK), and the Uganda Nationalstitute of Special Education (UNISE).
+Kyambogo University was established in 2003 by the Universities and Other Tertiary Institutions Act 2001 by merging Uganda Polytechnic Kyambogo (UPK), the Institute of Teacher Education, Kyambogo (ITEK), and the Uganda National Institute of Special Education (UNISE).

 Uganda Polytechnic Kyambogo

 In 1928, the trade and technical courses at Makerere College (now Makerere University) were split off into the new Kampala Technical School.
 The school moved to Nakawa and became the Kampala Technical Institute.
-In 1958, that school was moved to Kyambogo renamed Uganda Technical College and then was finally renamed Uganda Polytechnic, Kyambogo.
+In 1958, the school was moved to Kyambogo, renamed Uganda Technical College and was finally renamed Uganda Polytechnic, Kyambogo.